-Budgeted cost: £53,745. so far
+Budgeted cost: £56468.87

-Activity Evidence that supports this approach Challenge number(s) addressed Continue to deliver high quality teaching by class teachers and support staff, focusing on planning, differentiation and quality assessment. → Subject leadership time (cost of cover), → Coaching/ Mentoring for ECTs Quality First Inclusive Teaching Learning walks show teachers modelling their own thinking to demonstrate Metacognition Feedback and Marking shows opportunities for children to reflect on and monitor progress.
-Planning, assessment and evidence collection shows progress overtime and targeted differentiation, 1,2,3,4,5 Providing 1:1 or 1:2 tutoring for targeted disadvantaged children in RWM in order to close the gap between current and desired learning.
+Activity Evidence that supports this approach Challenge number(s) addressed Continue to deliver high quality teaching by class teachers and support staff, focusing on planning, differentiation and quality assessment. → Subject leadership time → Coaching and mentoring for ECTs/ new staff → Phase leader time to monitor and provide feedback. → Peer observations in school Quality First Inclusive Teaching Impact (months) (2) +6 months Evidence strongly supports the high level of impact providing feedback has on learning outcomes.
+Effective feedback tends to focus on the task, subject and self-regulation strategies: it provides specific information on how to improve.
+Different methods of feedback delivery can be effective and feedback should not be limited exclusively to written marking.
+Studies of verbal feedback show slightly higher impacts overall (+7 months).
+Written marking may play one part of an effective feedback strategy Planning, assessment and evidence collection shows progress overtime and targeted differentiation, 1,2,3,4,5 Providing targeted small group tuition for targeted disadvantaged children in RWM in order to close the gap between current and desired learning.
+Small Group Tuition Impact (months) 2 +4 months Small group tuition has an average impact of four months' additional progress over the course of a year.
 Children's books show progress over time.
 Attainment and progress measures improve.
-2,3,4,5 Progression Tools and Talc to close gaps in children's learning and develop basic skills and confidence. → Resources purchased- → SALT interventions- Oral language interventions - Intervention evaluations show progress over time and focus on targeting children's individual gaps in learning Progress in areas of Reading, Writing and Maths increases for disadvantaged children, raising attainment.
-Rise in % of PP children engaging in Home learning 2,3,4,5 Reading; reciprocal reading, Beanstalk, Priority readers, Phonics International targeted groups to close gaps in children's learning and develop basic skills and confidence.
-Reading: Reciprocal reading groups, Beanstalk, Priority readers, Phonics international targeted groups Intervention evaluations show progress over time and focus on targeting children's individual gaps in learning 3,4,5
+2,3,4,5

-Progress in areas of Reading, Writing and Maths increases for disadvantaged children, raising attainment.
-Rise in % of PP children engaging in Home learning Number Sense to close gaps in children's learning and develop basic skills and confidence.
-Maths Intervention groups; Number Sense, Mastery Number 3,4,5 Intervention evaluations show progress over time and focus on targeting children's individual gaps in learning Progress in areas of Maths increases for disadvantaged children, raising attainment.
-Rise in % of PP children engaging in Home learning Writing; Phonics international, FANTASTICS and colourful semantics targeted groups, to close gaps in children's learning and develop basic skills and confidence.
-Writing; Phonics International.
-Read write inc and colourful semantics 3,4,5 Intervention evaluations show progress over time and focus on targeting children's individual gaps in learning Progress in areas of Writing increases for disadvantaged children, raising attainment.
-Rise in % of PP children engaging in Home learning 0.45 Interventions and support that promote good mental health for children who are disadvantaged, such as ELSA, Off the Record, Drama Social and Emotional Learning 3,4,5 Therapy and Zones of Regulation.
-Evidence seen in engagement & wellbeing levels in disadvantaged children Emotional Grps Social Grps Decrease in the % of disadvantaged children being logged for behaviour incidents each term
+Progression Tools and Talc used to close gaps in children's learning and develop basic skills and confidence. - Staff training on developing Oracy skills in children across the school - INSET and Twilights - Interventions in small groups and individual sessions to target identified language speech and communication needs.
+Intervention evaluations show progress over time and focus on targeting children's individual gaps in learning Progress in areas of Reading, Writing and Maths increases for disadvantaged children, raising attainment.
+Rise in % of PP children engaging in Home learning 2,3,4,5 Reading; reciprocal reading, Phonics International targeted groups to close gaps in children's learning and develop basic skills and confidence.
+Reading: Reciprocal reading groups, Beanstalk, Priority readers, Intervention evaluations show progress over time and focus on targeting children's individual gaps in learning Progress in areas of Reading, Writing and Maths increases for disadvantaged children, raising attainment.
+Rise in % of PP children engaging in Home learning 3,4,5 Number Sense to close gaps in children's learning and develop basic skills and confidence.
+Maths Intervention groups; Number Sense, Mastery Number Intervention evaluations show progress over time and focus on targeting children's individual gaps in learning.
+Progress in areas of Maths increases for disadvantaged children, raising attainment.
+Rise in % of PP children engaging in Home learning 3,4,5 Writing strategies and approaches including Phonics International, FANTASTICS and colourful semantics targeted groups used to close gaps in Writing: Phonics International, precision teach and colourful semantics 3,4,5 children's learning, develop basic skills and build confidence. +5 Intervention evaluations show progress over time and focus on targeting children's individual gaps in learning Progress in areas of Writing increases for disadvantaged children, raising attainment.
+Rise in % of PP children engaging in Home learning Interventions and support that promote good mental health for children who are disadvantaged, such as ELSA, Off the Record, Drama Therapy and Zones of Regulation.
+Evidence seen in engagement & wellbeing levels in disadvantaged children Decrease in the % of disadvantaged children being logged for behaviour 3,4,5 incidents each term Laptops and Chrome books purchased to be available for loan by parents.
+Home learning +5 Homework has a positive impact on average (+ 5 months).
+Homework that is linked to classroom work tends to be more effective.